Carlos Correa Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks sixth in the league.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fifth-best in MLB.

-- The Blue Jays' 3.96 team ERA ranks 11th across all MLB pitching staffs.
+- The Blue Jays have the 11th-ranked team ERA across all league pitching staffs (4.07).

-- The Blue Jays rank 25th in baseball in home runs allowed (68 total, 1.3 per game).
+- Blue Jays pitchers combine to give up 72 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- The Blue Jays will send Bassitt (5-3) to the mound to make his 11th start of the season.
-He is 5-3 with a 3.03 ERA and 52 strikeouts through 62 1/3 innings pitched.

-- His most recent time out came on Monday against the Tampa Bay Rays, when the righty went 6 1/3 innings, surrendering two earned runs while giving up seven hits.
+- The righty last pitched on Tuesday against the Tampa Bay Rays, when he threw seven innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.